AB-CE/abce/docs/Walk_through.rst

 - Firm is the class of the agent, that you have imported
 - 'firm' is the group_name of the agent
 - number is the number of agents that are created
-- parameters is a dictionary of parameters that the agent receives in the init function (which is discussed later)
+- parameters is a dictionary of parameters that the agent receives in the :code:`init` function (which is discussed later)

 .. code-block:: python